-The National Mall is the central point of Washington, which focuses all the most important historical sites and monuments.
-The National Mall is a long green park area with various monuments and fountains, framed buildings of the Smithsonian museums.
+The National Mall is the central point of Washington, which focuses on all the most important historical sites and monuments.
+The National Mall is a long green park area with various monuments and fountains, and framed buildings of the Smithsonian museums.
 The main Boulevard was officially opened in 1965.
-Today it includes a large complex of monuments, museums, parks and a variety of structures that have the status of national treasure.
+Today it includes a large complex of monuments, museums, parks, and a variety of structures that have the status of a national treasure.

 Korean War Veterans Memorial

-After 40 years from the date of announcement of the armistice the belligerents (Korea and the United States) in 1995 the memorial to the dead and missing soldiers was installed.
-This “conflict” was ignored by the state government for quite a long time, and therefore got another name Forgotten War.
+After 40 years from the date of the announcement of the armistice of the belligerents (Korea and the United States) in 1995, the memorial to the dead and missing soldiers was installed.
+This “conflict” was ignored by the state government for quite a long time and therefore got another name Forgotten War.
 In 1995, on 27 July justice and truth prevailed, and the monument to those who sacrificed their precious lives for the sake of their country was installed.